simosca92/Semantic-Engine/README.md

-# Semantic-Engine
+# Semantic-Engine based on Document Embedding

 ## Dependencies and Setup
-To use the semantic engine code, you will need:
+To use the semantic engine application, you will need:
 * Python 2.7
 * A recent version of [NumPy](http://www.numpy.org/) and [SciPy](http://www.scipy.org/)
 * [NLTK 3](http://www.nltk.org/)